Sandra Cecchini

-Anna-Maria "Sandra" Cecchini ([ˈsandra tʃekˈkiːni]; born 27 February 1965) is a retired professional tennis player from Italy.
+Anna-Maria "Sandra" Cecchini ([ˈsandra tʃekˈkiːni]; born 27 February 1965) is a retired tennis player from Italy.

 Career

 Cecchini turned professional in 1984.
 She won 12 singles and 11 doubles titles on the WTA Tour.
 She had career wins over Chris Evert, Arantxa Sánchez Vicario, Gabriela Sabatini, Nathalie Tauziat, Natasha Zvereva, and Anke Huber.
 Her most notable Grand Slam performance came at the French Open in 1985, when she reached the quarterfinals.
 In March 1988, she achieved her highest singles ranking of world No. 15.